Otero County Court Records

 | Jury demand (12-person) | $300.00 |

 Civil case records can be searched online through the statewide Case Lookup portal or the Odyssey Public Access system.
-Records may also be requested by visiting the District Court Clerk’s office at 1000 New York Avenue, Alamogordo, during business hours (Monday through Friday, 8:00 a.m. to 4:00 p.m.), or by mailing a completed records request form to the court.
+You may also visit the District Court Clerk's office at 1000 New York Avenue, Alamogordo, during business hours (Monday through Friday, 8:00 a.m. to 4:00 p.m.), or mail a completed records request form to the court.

-The Otero County Clerk’s Office maintains a separate online document database for recorded civil instruments, including deeds, mortgages, liens, UCC financing statements, and plats.
-Users must create an account to search the database.
+The Otero County Clerk's Office maintains a separate online document database for recorded civil instruments, including deeds, mortgages, liens, UCC financing statements, and plats.
+You'll need to create an account to search the database.
 Recording fees charged by the County Clerk are:

 - $25.00 for documents with 1 to 10 index entries